-ODIECTIVE OBJECTIVE ACTIVITY/DELIVERY OUTPUT RESPONSIBLE UNIT SRTATEGY Compilation of Assign functions to an official Functions are Technical Department / a detailed to manage the compilation of assigned to an Planning Office housing a housing waiting list official to manage 0 demand a nousing watching list the housing list database Develop a housing demand List format is Consultant and Technical database format to be used in developed Services enlisting applicants The housing database format A standard form will Technical Services and Ward should categorise applicants in be agreed upon and used Councillors terms of income, disability, be agreed apoir and used councillors 5 pensioners etc. A data base will be A data base will be Technical Services established and compilation established of a single municipal database categorised into wards categorie et alte warde Housing Committee to decide on Subsidies will be Housing Steering Committee ē Thousing Steering Committee the allocation of subsidies. allocated
+OBJECTIVE ACTIVITY/DELIVERY SRTATEGY OUTPUT RESPONSIBLE UNIT Compilation of a detailed housing demand Assign functions to an official to manage the compilation of a housing waiting list Functions are assigned to an official to manage the housing list Technical Department / Planning Office database Develop a housing demand database format to be used in enlisting applicants List format is developed Consultant and Technical Services

+The housing database format should categorise applicants in terms of income, disability, pensioners etc. A standard form will be agreed upon and used Technical Services and Ward Councillors A data base will be established and compilation of a single municipal database categorised into wards A data base will be established Technical Services Housing Committee to decide on the allocation of subsidies.
+Subsidies will be allocated Housing Steering Committee